 - two D class Jersey Fire and Rescue inshore craft Alpha and Bravo manned by duty personnel

-- the States of Jersey tug Duke of Normandy which due to its capacity is often chosen as transport for the States Fire and Rescue Marine Response (MR) team in the event of a medical emergency or fire on board a ship within territorial waters
+- Ports of Jersey's tug, Duke of Normandy, which due to its capacity is often chosen as transport for the States Fire and Rescue Marine Response (MR) team in the event of a medical emergency or fire on board a ship within territorial waters

-- the two States of Jersey Pilot cutters Rival and Le Fret
+- the two Ports of Jersey Pilot cutters Rival and Le Fret

 French, UK and Guernsey based military and rescue craft are additional off-Island resources that can be called upon by Jersey Coastguard at any time.